 The United States of America is home to some of the bravest men and women on the planet.
 These individuals who serve their country, though, don’t always receive the appropriate considerations.
 In fact, countless veterans are currently carrying a heavy stigma that often affects their ability to find a job.
 However, organizations across New Jersey are working to end the existence of this stigma.

-Discussing the stigmas surrounding veterans is the focus for this episode of Caucus: New Jersey with Steve Adubato; in addition, the panel of guests discuss how mental health plays a role in the way communities see veterans.
+Discussing the stigmas surrounding returning vets is the focus for this episode of Caucus: New Jersey with Steve Adubato; in addition, the panel of guests discuss how mental health plays a role in the way communities see veterans.
 Show host Steve Adubato, PhD., led the discussion about how veterans’ mental health needs correlate with the challenges they face; specifically, their difficulty in securing a place in the workforce.
 The guests further shed light on mental health care services available to assist veterans in getting on the right track.

 Diagnosing the Stigma Surrounding Veterans